 Luz María Henríquez joined the ACLU of Missouri as the Executive Director in 2020.
 She is the first Latinx Executive Director of the affiliate.
 In her time at the ACLU of Missouri, she has worked to strengthen the affiliate’s impact on priority issues by integrating the organization’s advocacy work to address civil rights and liberties.
 Luz seeks solutions to issues as they emerge, and to advance change in the decades to come.

-As a child of undocumented immigrants who grew up in Fontana, California, she witnessed the most vulnerable people in her community being taken advantage of and decided to fight for justice.
-After graduating with a bachelor's degree in political science from the University of California, San Diego, she was inspired to pursue law, recognizing that she could use her law degree and skill sets to bring about change in an unjust system.
-Luz went on to earn her Juris Doctorate from the University of California, Berkeley School of Law after completing her third year as a visiting law student at New York University School of Law.
-In New York City, she worked at the firm Hogan Lovells, where she gained experience in litigation, and pro bono work.
+Luz graduated with a bachelor's degree in political science from the University of California, San Diego and went on to earn her Juris Doctorate from the University of California, Berkeley School of Law after completing her third year as a visiting law student at New York University School of Law.
+In New York City, she worked at the firm Hogan Lovells for six years, where she gained experience in litigation and pro bono work.
 She received the law firm’s Pro Bono Associate of the Year Award in 2013.